Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 Rubber Ducky (Cubaris sp.)

-Properly the most iconic Cubaris species.
+The most iconic Cubaris species.
 Yellow body with brown markings that genuinely resemble a rubber duck pattern when viewed from above.
 Origin: limestone caves in Thailand.
 Adults reach 10-15mm.
 Browse our Rubber Ducky Isopods.

 • Difficulty: Moderate